kory-jackson-401-advanced-javascript/auth-server/README.md

 - Use the url up top in any http request (i.e. insomnia, httpie)
 - use endpoint /signup to create a user
 - use endpoint /signin to Log in as user and get your token
+- Grab token and do a get to /secret with the auth headers set to that token and you should get a "Welcome, **user**"

 #### How to use your library (where applicable)